-Indicate the full name, position, company/organization name (if applicable), address, telephone number, and email of the person or company applying for a water licence.
+Indicate the project name, and the full name, position, company/organization name (if applicable), address, telephone number, and email of the person or company applying for a water licence.
 Ensure the full and correct legal name of the person or company/organization is provided, since this will be the authorized licence holder, who will be liable for the project.
+This name must match the name on any supporting eligibility documents (see Item 14) and, if required, the Certification of Registration (see Item 2 below).

 If the applicant is a company/organization, provide the name and position of the person who is applying on behalf of the company/organization.
 In all cases, this should be the same person who will be signing the Application Form (see Item 16).
 Please be advised that initials are not acceptable.